-Kendall Dellinger joined the Culpeper SWCD in May of 2018.
-Kendall was born & raised in Culpeper on her family's beef cattle farm.
-She graduated from Culpeper County High School where she was active in 4-H & FFA.
-Kendall graduated from Virginia Tech with a Degree in Animal Agriculture & was an active member of Block & Bridle & was on the collegiate Livestock Judging team.
-She has worked with the Virginia Dept. of Agricultural & Consumer Sciences (VDACS).
-Kendall & her husband recently purchased a farm in Orange County & are renovating the farmhouse in their spare time.
+Kendall joined the Culpeper SWCD in May of 2018.
+Kendall was born and raised in Culpeper on her family's beef cattle farm.
+She was active in in the agriculture community from a young age, showing cattle and participating in livestock showing and judging events with 4-H and FFA on the local and state levels.
+She was invited to participate in the 1st Governor's School for

+Agriculture at Virginia Tech, where her focus was Natural Resources.
+Kendall graduated from Virginia Tech in 2005 with an Animal Agriculture degree.
+She was an active member of Block and Bridle and was on the collegiate Livestock Judging team.
+She has worked with the Virginia Dept. of Agricultural and Consumer Sciences (VDACS).
+Kendall and her husband recently purchased a farm in Orange County where they will be raising beef cattle.
+In her spare time she enjoys farming, fishing, boating and being outdoors.